munificent/craftinginterpreters/book/classes.md

 ^code this-outside-of-class (1 before, 1 after)

-That should help users use `this` correctly and saves us from having to handle misuse at runtime in the interpreter.
+That should help users use `this` correctly, and it saves us from having to handle misuse at runtime in the interpreter.

 ## Constructors and Initializers